Question 51·Hard·Central Ideas and Details

 Choose the option that matches the whole paragraph (not a single detail)

-Choices that focus on only one benefit (drought resilience, fertilizer costs, or trial limitations) miss the paragraph’s full point.
-The best main idea is the one that combines unchanged short-term yields with cumulative soil and economic benefits over time:
+The best main idea is the option that combines unchanged short-term yields with cumulative soil and economic benefits over time: